bloominstituteoftechnology/react-state2-guided/README.md

     }

     export default combineReducers({
-      count, // each reducer now only a slice of App state })
+      count, // each reducer now only a slice of application state })
     ```